Intersex rights in the United Kingdom

-Intersex people in the United Kingdom face significant gaps in legal protections, particularly in protection from non-consensual medical interventions, and protection from discrimination.
+Intersex rights in the United Kingdom have varied considerably since the country's inception, though Intersex people currently face significant gaps in legal protections, particularly in protection from non-consensual medical interventions, and protection from discrimination.
 Actions by intersex civil society organisations aim to eliminate unnecessary medical interventions and harmful practices, promote social acceptance, and equality in line with Council of Europe and United Nations demands.
 Intersex civil society organisations campaign for greater social acceptance, understanding of issues of bodily autonomy, and recognition of the human rights of intersex people.

-The island of Jersey has enacted limited protections from discrimination.
-These do not protect an intersex person from unwanted medical interventions, nor address other issues raised in the Malta declaration.